MEGA65/mega65-expansion-board-integrated-jtag/PINOUT.md

-# Pico to MEGA65 / TE0790-XMOD socket pinout
+# MEGA65 Expansion Board Integrated JTAG Firmware & Utilities Pinout

+**Status:** v0.1 experimental.
+The wiring, pin assignments, SD-card transport selection, JTAG hijack arrangement, and UART command/control protocol are all still subject to change.

-This firmware assumes the Pico is pretending to be, or sitting alongside, the TE0790/XMOD connection.
+This firmware currently assumes the Pico is pretending to be, or sitting alongside, the TE0790/XMOD connection.
 The target-side socket pin names below are the TE0790 J2/XMOD pin names from the standard XMOD firmware mapping.

-## Pico firmware pins
+## Pico Firmware Pins

+Treat this table as the current firmware default, not a frozen hardware interface.
+Check `include/config.h` before routing a PCB.

 | Pico GPIO | Firmware signal | Direction at Pico | Suggested target/socket connection |
 |---:|---|---|---|